w3c/wptserve/docs/handlers.rst

   main(request, response)

-This function then behaves just like those described in :ref:`Python Handlers` above.
+This function then behaves just like those described in :ref:`handlers.Python` above.

 asis Handlers
 -------------